History of the Taliban: Beginnings

-After the fall of the Najibullah regime, local mullahs who knew each other around Kandahar, including Mohammed Omar, Mohammad Ghous, Hasan Akhund, and Mohammad Rabbani, who knew each other since they had fought together and were all from Uruzgan Province, began discussing the bad situation in the area.
+After the fall of the Najibullah regime, local mullahs who knew each other around Kandahar, including Mohammed Omar, Mohammad Ghous, Hasan Akhund, and Mohammad Rabbani, who knew each other since they had fought together and were all from Uruzgan Province, began to hold discussions about the bad situation which existed in the area.
 An agenda was agreed to, which included restoring peace, disarming the population, enforcing Sharia, and advancing Islamist politics in Afghanistan.
 Since they were mostly students of madrassas, the name Talib was considered appropriate.
 This also had the advantage of distancing them from the political maneuvering of the mujahideen.

 A small Taliban militia first emerged near Kandahar in the spring and summer of 1994, committing vigilante acts against minor warlords, with a fund of US$250,000 being supplied to it by local businessmen.
 They soon began to receive backing from local Durrani Pashtun leaders.
 These included Hashmat Ghani Ahmadzai, Hamid Karzai, and the Popalzai.
 Their backing gave legitimacy to the militia in its early moment.
 Their aim was to bring back the exiled former King Mohammed Zahir Shah.
 Mohammed Omar began to meet Pashtun delegations and was made the head of the movement's supreme council.

-The Taliban were based in the Helmand, Kandahar, and Uruzgan regions and they were overwhelmingly ethnic Pashtuns and predominantly Durrani Pashtuns.
+The Taliban were based in the Helmand, Kandahar, and Uruzgan regions and most of them were ethnically Pashtun from the Durrani tribal confederation.
 Taliban initially enjoyed enormous goodwill from Afghans weary of the corruption, brutality, and the incessant fighting of Mujahideen warlords.
 One story is that the rape and murder of boys and girls from a family traveling to Kandahar or a similar outrage by Mujahideen bandits sparked Mohammed Omar (Mullah Omar) and his students to vow to rid Afghanistan of these criminals.
 Another motivation was that the Pakistan-based truck shipping mafia known as the "Afghanistan Transit Trade" and their allies in the Pakistan government, trained, armed, and financed the Taliban to clear the southern road across Afghanistan to the Central Asian Republics of extortionate bandit gangs.

-Around 20,000 Afghan students came from madrassas in Pakistani refugee camps to join the Taliban, with thousands more joining the march on the way.
-The students were mainly between 14 and 24, with little education other than Islamic studies taught by "barely literate" teachers hired by mullahs or Pakistani fundamentalist parties.
+Around 20,000 Afghan students who decided to join the Taliban came from madrassas which were located in Pakistani refugee camps, and thousands more joined the march on the way.
+The students were mainly between the ages of 14 and 24, with little education other than Islamic subjects which were taught by "barely literate" teachers who were hired by mullahs or Pakistani fundamentalist political parties.
 They also lacked knowledge of their country's history, including the war against the Soviets.
 Furthermore, they were ignorant of the tribal and cultural context of their country and community, its traditions and ethnic groups, having been orphaned and made rootless by the continuous war with little economic prospects, warfare, and puritanical Islam being the only sources of purpose available.
 Growing up in Islamic schools or segregated refugee camps or with few female relatives, they had little contact with women when mullahs told them women were a temptation.
 The Taliban offered the young men a way of life that gave it meaning.